Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/03_switch.rst

 The syntax is slightly different from :cch:`if`:

 - :cch:`if` requires a value of type :cch:`bool` (or something *contextually convertible* to it), :cch:`switch` requires a value of integral or enumeration type (or something *contextually convertible* to it).
-- Each :cch:`case` must use a *constant expression* (it must be computable at compile time).
+- Each :cch:`case` must use a *constant expression* (it must be computable at compile time). :cch:`constexpr` objects satisfy this requirement.

 Then, the expression in :cch:`switch` is evaluated once and compared for equality with cases in order of their appearance.
 It's not possible to make a different comparison (e.g. ``!=``).

-..
-TODO when constexpr?

 Compile the following program and test how it behaves for different numbers: